Includes: University admissions policy; factors in the selection process; key information

 Consideration will be given as to whether applicants will be able to fulfil the objectives of the programme of study and achieve the standards required.

-A range of factors additional to, and in some cases instead of, formal examination results is considered in the selection process.
-These can include:
+A range of factors additional to (and in some cases instead of) formal examination results is considered as part of the selection process.
+These factors can include:

-- Additional evidence of achievement, motivation and potential as gathered through interview, additional tests (eg LNAT, GAMSAT) or assessment of written materials.
+- Additional evidence of achievement, motivation and potential as gathered through interview, additional tests (for example, the Law National Aptitude Test (LNAT) or the Graduate Australian Medical School Admissions Test (GAMSAT)) or assessment of written materials

-- Other factors as appropriate to the discipline, such as employment or volunteer work in relevant fields and sustained critical engagement with relevant issues.
-(See Criteria for assessing applicants.)
+- Other factors as appropriate to the discipline, such as employment or volunteer work in relevant fields and sustained critical engagement with relevant issues

 Since entry is competitive, achieving examination grades equivalent to or above the standard offer for a course does not automatically entitle a candidate to an offer.

 Applications will not be considered from candidates who have previously registered for and been unsuccessful on the same course at the University of Nottingham for which the application is being made.

 - For UK undergraduate entry, the requirements of the UCAS scheme will be observed;